 Optimize Your Marketing Channels

-You want to have consistency across all of your marketing channels.
-Make sure you’ve optimized all the different channels — search, social, offline, and more — so you’ll be front of mind for your customers.
+Consistency across all of your marketing channels is crucial.
+Optimize your different channels — search, social, offline, and more — so you’ll be front of mind for your customers.

 Test New Ideas Before BFCM

 The lead up to BFCM (especially the late summer months) is a good time to implement testing.
 It’s important for you to understand what your customers respond well to.
 Take a look at your last 5 campaigns, come up with a hypothesis, and test it out.
 Figure out how many emails you should be sending in your welcome series and abandoned cart flows.
+Find out the timing, content, and offers that have the highest conversions for your signup forms.
 This will ensure the copy and creative work you’re including in your emails are perfected for your different audiences.
-Additionally, make sure you know the best time to send to your customers to increase open rates and conversions.
+Additionally, test the best time to send to your customers to increase open rates and conversions

 Check out these resources for a step-by-step deep-dive into testing: